dimajix/puppet-druid/README.md

 ## Limitations

-The module has been designed to run on a Debian based system using systemd as a service manager.
+The module has been designed to run on a Ubuntu based system using init.d as a service manager.

-Testing is currently only being done on Debian 8 (Jessie).
+Testing is currently only being done on Ubuntu 14.04 (Jessie).